 Design Miami, now in its ninth edition, continues to be dominated by dealers specialising in classic 20th-century Modern work, but this year, other genres such as digital art and jewellery are more prominent than in previous years.
 While Miami’s design fair is evolving, its geographical remit is also expanding.
-Newcomers include Art Factum gallery from Beirut and Moscow’s Heritage Gallery (see below).
+Newcomers include Art Factum gallery from Beirut and Moscow’s Heritage Gallery (see box).

 Participants such as Galerie Maria Wettergren, Paris, and Victor Hunt Designart Dealer, Brussels, are testing the market in Miami for innovative, technological pieces, which contrast with the more traditional, mid-20th-century furniture on show.
 Wettergren is also showing two chairs by the Danish designer Mathias Bengtsson, made using 3D printing.
 An edition of the “Growth Chair”, 2013, which mimics cellular bone structure, sold for €85,000 on the first day of the fair on Wednesday.
 “Every piece is unique and has its own DNA,” Wettergren said.
 A striking, technicolour optic fibre wall piece by Astrid Krogh (Meadow, 2013), available at the same gallery, sold for €24,000.